isaacmacario2/DPD/README.md

 # How to Cite
 @misc{MacarioDPD,
-  author       = {I. M. S. Gouveia, J. A. Apolinário Jr., C. A. B. Saunders Filho}, title        = {Pré-Distorção Digital Baseada em Kernel: Uma Abordagem com o Algoritmo EX-QKRLS}, month        = may, year         = 2025,
+  author       = {I. M. S. Gouveia, J. A. Apolinário Jr., C. A. B. Saunders Filho}, title        = {Kernel-Based Digital Predistortion: An Approach with the EX-QKRLS Algorithm}, month        = may, year         = 2025,
 }